CareRevolutions/SimpleAndroid-Interview/README.md

 # Instructions

 This is a simple Android app that downloads a list of states and displays them in a ListView.
-Complete the following steps prior to your interview at CareRev.
+It should take about 1 to 1.5 hours to complete the following tasks.

 **NOTE:** Steps are broken down into tasks that should take around 10 - 20 minutes.
 If you find yourself taking a lot more than the estimated time, please move on to the next step and note where you ran into any problems.